Prescriptive Unitarity for Non-Planar Six-Particle Amplitudes at Two Loops: Six-Point Amplitude Integrands of sYM and SUGRA

-A very nice feature of our result is that by choosing chiral numerators for the integrands in our basis, many of these integrands vanish explicitly in the soft/collinear regions responsible for infrared divergences.
-This is the case for the integrands associated with non-composite leading singularities, $\{\mathcal{I}_1,\ldots,\mathcal{I}_{12}\}$, as well as those integrands not specifically engineered to match a soft-collinear divergence, $\{\mathcal{I}_{22},\mathcal{I}_{23},\mathcal{I}_{26},\mathcal{I}_{27}\}$.
-The other integrands in the basis are infrared divergent by construction.
+Diagram numerators can potentially cancel the composite poles described above.
+Whenever this happens, we determine that the resulting integrand does not have the corresponding infrared singularity.
+Prime examples of this effect are the chiral integrals defined e.g. in \cite{ArkaniHamed:2010gh}.
+In our setup here, it is easy to confirm that the integrands associated with non-composite leading singularities---namely, $\{\mathcal{I}_1,\ldots,\mathcal{I}_{12}\}$, as well as those integrands not specifically engineered to match a soft-collinear divergence, $\{\mathcal{I}_{22},\mathcal{I}_{23},\mathcal{I}_{26},\mathcal{I}_{27}\}$---vanish in all leading infrared-divergent regions.
+This happens because each of their numerators is constructed to vanish on the MHV cut solutions for these vertices.
+The rest of the integrands in the basis are infrared divergent by construction.

 This partitioning of our basis into explicitly infrared-finite and infrared-divergent subspaces seems important, rather than a mere curiosity.
 Like seen at two loops in the planar sector of sYM in \mbox{ref.\ \cite{Bourjaily:2015jna}}, this hints toward the exponentiation of infrared divergences at the integrand-level.
 Could we use these representations to build manifestly finite integrands for remainder functions or ratio functions?
 We leave this question to future work.